Bridgetek/python-bt82x-dev/README.md

 * Options are prefixed with "OPT_".
 * Other constants are prefixed with the function they are related to.

+All parameters must be an "int" type and are converted to int by the python `int()` function.
+Parameters such as 16.16 fixed point and angles must be converted to the binary representation used by the BT82x.

-## Display List Commands
+### Display List Commands

 These are as described in Chapter 4 of the "BT82X Series Programming Guide".
 The function for display list commands will add that command to the display list.

 Non-reserved bitfields in the commands are passed as parameters in the call to the function.
 The parameters are used to set the bits in the 32-bit display list command without modification.

-All parameters must be an "int" type.

-## Coprocessor Commands
+### Coprocessor Commands

 These are as described in Chapter 5 of the "BT82X Series Programming Guide".
 The function for coprocessor commands will add that command to the display list, they will not retrieve any result fields from the coprocessor FIFO.

 All results fields for commands will need to be passed as a parameter, even though the result will overwrite this value in the coprocessor FIFO.

-## Library Functions
+### Library Functions

 These are provided to generate a coprocessor command and return a result from commands which update the coprocessor FIFO with a result value.